-In FY22, NMED is authorized at 696.5 FTEs staffing level.
-However, the Department is budgeted for 656 FTEs.
-In July 2021, we employed 536 FTEs (filled positions).
-Our filled positions decreased to 532 filled FTEs in August 2021 and 524 filled FTEs in September 2021.
+As of the end of the second quarter in FY22, NMED was authorized at 696.5 FTEs staffing level.
+However, the Department is budgeted for 650.5 FTEs.
+In October 2021, we employed 527 FTEs (filled positions), down from 536 FTEs in July 2021.
+Subsequently, our filled positions increased by six to 533 filled FTEs in November 2021 and decreased slightly to 531 filled FTEs in December 2021.

-NMED's increasing vacancy rate over this period, based on exit interview data and anecdotal information, is driven by employee frustration over the volume, pace, and complexity of the work with no increase in salary; greater earning potential for less complex work at other state agencies; private or other public sector opportunities with greater compensation; and employee retirements.
+NMED's steady vacancy rate of 24% over the second quarter of FY22, based on exit interview data and anecdotal information, is driven by employee frustration over the volume, pace, and complexity of the work with no increase in salary; greater earning potential for less complex work at other state agencies; private or other public sector opportunities with greater compensation; and employee retirements.

-The Department has reduced our hiring process for internal promotions/external hiring from seven-and-a-half months to under four months.
 Given budget cuts in the previous administration, NMED lost significant institutional and process knowledge within our Administrative Services Division (ASD).
 The ASD, which includes our Human Resources Bureau (HRB), is chronically underfunded and acutely overworked.
 With over 125 different funding sources coming into NMED to fund staff (i.e., one general fund, 100 federal grants, 24 special revenue funds), our ASD staff are constantly balancing these 125 different funding sources on a regular basis for every promotion or hire.

-Despite the challenges related to promotions and hiring, we continue to reduce our vacancy rate.
+Despite the challenges related to promotions and hiring, we have stabilized our vacancy rate and aim to reduce it during the third quarter because of an innovative hiring initiative.
 NMED receives multiple applications for most of our advertised positions.
 In addition, flexible work schedules, work locations, and telework options for eligible employees are often cited as reasons current and new employees desire to work for the Department.